junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean's forced smile completely drops.

 "I know I heard something, thought I got a thief."
-Martin bursts into the door.
-Dean turns sharply, finding him holding a long and sharp blade in his hand, glinting with sharp silvery reflection, covered in red on the tip.
+Martin bursts through the door.
+Dean turns sharply, finding him holding a long and sharp blade in his hand, glinting with a sharp silvery reflection, covered in red on the tip.

-Dean takes a step back in reflection, tripped by his own robe on the floor.
+Dean takes a step back in reflection, tripping over his own robe on the floor.
 "I'm not --" He struggles with thoughts, can't come up with a good reason.

 "Not a thief?"
 Martin takes a step forward, standing right on the edge outside the ring of sigils.
 "Then what are you doing here?
 Taking a free feast to have fun with him?
 He's mine now, you know.
 You have to pay."